 semester sophomore status and who have at least two semester’s experience on the Student Attorney General’s staff shall be eligible for appointment.

 Duties.
-The Undergraduate Student Attorney General, and, as he or she may determine, members of the Attorney General’s staff, shall be responsible for performing the following functions:
+The Undergraduate Student Attorney General and members of the Attorney General’s staff shall be responsible for performing the following functions:

 Recruitment, appointment, training, certification, and oversight of members of the Undergraduate Student Attorney General’s Staff.
 The staff of the Undergraduate Student Attorney General shall be responsible for investigating all alleged violations of the Honor Code by undergraduate students, providing defense counsel as requested, and presenting matters to the Honor Court for resolution.
 In making staff appointments, the Undergraduate Student Attorney General should endeavor to assemble a